tvheadend/tvheadend/docs/class/mpegts_mux_sched.md

 *[Edit]* button from the menu bar.

-A common set of fields is used for the Add or Edit functions, most of which can also be seen in the grid view:
+A common set of fields is used for the Add or Edit functions, most of which can be seen in the grid view:

 !['Mux Add/Edit Example'](docresources/configdvbmuxsched1.png)